kgdunn/pid-book/process-monitoring/process-monitoring.rst

 CUSUM charts
 ==============

 The Shewhart chart is not too sensitive to detecting shifts in the mean.
 Depending on the subgroup size, :math:`n`, we showed that it can take several consecutive samples before a warning or action limit is triggered.
-The cumulative sum chart, or :index:`CUSUM chart <pair: CUSUM chart; Process monitoring>`, allows more rapid detection of these shifts away from a target value, :math:`T`.
+The cumulative sum chart, or :index:`CUSUM chart <pair: CUSUM; Process monitoring>`, allows more rapid detection of these shifts away from a target value, :math:`T`.

 .. math::
 	:label: CUSUM-derivation